 We will remove this notice when we feel the content is completed, but our goal is to continually update our information in the future!

 Thanks for bearing with us!

-There are other types of mulches that can be used, all of which offer similar properties.
-Some of these other mulches include:
+There are several materials that can be used as mulches, all of which somewhat similar properties.
+Some of these other potential mulch materials include:

 - Certified weed-free straw (weed free is critical!)

 - Plastic/rubber chips (Generally not recommend due to being non-organic)

 Any of these ingredients are suitable to use as mulches.
 We’ll offer our general recommendations.
 We’ll also discuss why we use them.